John Butler (American football coach)

-John Butler (born April 3, 1973) is an American football coach who is the defensive coordinator at Nebraska.
+John Butler (born April 3, 1973) is an American football coach who is the former defensive coordinator at Nebraska.
 He previously served as the defensive backs coach for the Buffalo Bills of the National Football League and has coached collegiately at several schools, including Penn State, South Carolina, and Minnesota.

 Coaching career

 College

 Butler began his coaching career as an assistant at his alma mater, Catholic University, as a defensive backs coach before being promoted to defensive coordinator in 1996.
 He then progressed to Texas, where he served as a graduate assistant under both John Mackovic and Mack Brown in 1997 and 1998 respectively.
 After spending the next four years in the lower levels of college football, he returned to the Football Bowl Subdivision (FBS) in 2003 with Harvard, where he worked as the linebackers coach and special teams coach.
 His first connection to Ted Roof came from 2007 to 2010 while working for the Minnesota Golden Gophers as the linebackers coach under Roof.
 The Houston Texans hired Butler as a defensive assistant in the off-season, but then was hired by South Carolina where he served for one year.
 Butler re-united with Roof on Bill O'Brien's staff at Penn State.
 After Roof moved back to his alma mater at Georgia Tech, Butler was promoted to defensive coordinator over two more experienced assistants, linebackers coach Ron Vanderlinden and defensive line coach Larry Johnson.